FabienTregan/TheOldManGlitch/readme.md

 > It crashes.
 >
 > So we hade an off-by-one error, leading to a Reuse After Free, we could craft our player's name to inject data that are reused as Pokémon IDs, play against a glitched Pokémon.
-That creates a buffer overflow which allows us to get stacks of 255 items, then an underflow that gives us 255 acessible item.
+That creates a buffer overflow which allows us to get stacks of 255 items, then an underflow that gives us 255 acessible items.
 This gives us another buffer overflow which allows us to write to our coordinates, go to the warpzone, and from there write many different values in our item list.
-We can then get the 8F which can be used, executing our list of Pokémon as if it were code, which beautifully crashes the game.
+We can then get the 8F which can be used, executing our list of Pokémons as if it were code, which beautifully crashes the game.

 ## Bootstraped clean